Deep Waters (1948 film)

-Deep Waters is a 1948 drama film directed by Henry King.
+Deep Waters is a 1948 American drama film directed by Henry King and starring Dana Andrews, Jean Peters and Cesar Romero.
 The film is based on the 1946 novel Spoonhandle written by Ruth Moore and was nominated for a 1949 Oscar for Best Special Effects (specifically, for the storm at sea sequence), but lost to Portrait of Jennie.

 The film was released in the UK in 1949, a year after its American theatrical release.

 Plot

 Because he has given up his study of architecture to become a fisherman, State of Maine social worker Ann Freeman breaks her engagement to Hod Stillwell, explaining that she could never bear being constantly concerned about his safety.
-In this same period, she convinces her friend Mary McKay to take in 11-year-old orphan Donny Mitchell, whose father and uncle died at sea.
+In this same period, she convinces her friend Mary McKay to take in 12-year-old orphan Donny Mitchell, whose father and uncle died at sea.
 Longing for the sea, Donny has run away several times.
 Ann hopes the tough but fair Mary will bring some discipline into his life.

 The following day, Donny befriends Hod while hunting.
-Soon after, Hod, returning from a fishing trip on his boat with his partner, Portuguese Joe Sanger, discovers Donny on his lobster bank, having rowed out to it in a dingy and stolen two of Hob's lobsters, without knowing they belonged to Hod and Joe.
+Soon after, Hod, returning from a fishing trip on his boat with his partner, Portuguese Joe Sanger, discovers Donny on his lobster bank, having rowed out to it in a dingy and stolen two of Hod's lobsters, without knowing they belonged to Hod and Joe.
 Hod gives him a good telling off and returns him home to Mary and suggests that she let Donny work for him on his boat on Saturdays.
 She agrees and Donny is very happy out at sea on the boat and even catches a large halibut, his share of the catch earning him $5.75.
 This worries Ann, who has recently witnessed her friend Molly Thatcher's loss of her husband to the sea and she threatens to move the boy to an inland family if Hod allows Donny to go out to sea on his boat again.
 Reluctantly, Hod follows Ann's advice and tells Donny he cannot work for him any longer and that their partnership is ended.